 paper and/or computer records and files.
 This information is confident6ial and is off limits to all

 students without the Head Athletic Trainer’s or Principal’s permission.

 F. The files contained in the athletic training room are off limits to Student Athletic Trainers without the

-Head Athletic Trainer, Principal, or Athletic Director's permission.
-The exceptions to this are Sports
+Head Athletic Trainer, Principal, or Athletic Director’s permission.

-G. Violation of these confidentiality rules will result in immediate referral to the principal for disciplinary
+H. Violation of these confidentiality rules will result in immediate referral to the principal for disciplinary

-POLICY SECTION #3 DRESS CODE
+POLICY #3 DRESS CODE

 A. PRACTICES: For practices you may dress casually and comfortably.
 Remember that

 you may get dirty, hot, cold, and/or wet.
 Wear old sneakers outside.
 You may want to